d3/d3-dispatch/README.md

 * The exposed [dispatch.*type*](#type) field is now strictly a method for invoking callbacks.
 Use `dispatch.on(type, …)` to get or set callbacks, rather than `dispatch[type].on(…)`.

+* The `instanceof` operator now works as expected with dispatch objects.

 <a name="dispatch" href="#dispatch">#</a> <b>dispatch</b>(<i>types…</i>)

 Creates a new dispatch object for the specified *types*.
 Each *type* is a string representing the name of the callback type, such as `"zoom"` or `"change"`.
 For each type, a method is exposed on the returned dispatch object for invoking the associated callbacks.
 For example, if you create a dispatch for `"start"` and `"end"` callbacks: